mikeloguay/utils/terminal-talk/README.md

 12. Set `Caskaidia MF Mono` as the default font
 13. Set Windows Terminal as default terminal application
 14. Open maximized by default
-15. Automaticallyy copy selection to clipboard
+15. Automatically copy selection to clipboard

 ---